Rockwell Commander 112: Commander Premier Aircraft

 In 2005, the Commander Premier Aircraft Corporation (CPAC) was formed by over 50 owners of Commanders, in order to provide spare parts support for their aircraft.
 Commander Premier purchased the assets of Commander Aircraft from the bankruptcy trustee in mid-2005 and moved all production equipment from Oklahoma City to a new facility in Cape Girardeau, Missouri.

 In addition to planning to produce the 115 and 115TC, they also planned on selling a cut-down 115AT ("Advanced Trainer") with a simplified interior, crew training and a complete set of spares, intending to sell it to pilot training schools looking for a high performance trainer.

 CPAC was sold to Ronald G. Strauss in 2009, and was to fall under the ownership of Aero-Base, a firm which Strauss owned.
 While CPAC had failed to establish a stable aircraft manufacturing operation in the city-financed factory at the Cape Girardeau Regional Airport, it did at least manufacture parts and provide aircraft service.
 In October 2011, CPAC was evicted from its city-owned hangar for unpaid lease obligations.
 By May 2012, CPAC was back in bankruptcy, the deal by Canadian financier Strauss having failed to achieve traction, with an unnamed firm not associated with Strauss showing interest in purchasing the company.

 Super Commander

-Jim Richards purchased a 1977 Commander 114 and was unimpressed with its performance, and began looking for a solution.
+Jim Richards purchased a 1977 Commander 114, was unimpressed with its performance, and began looking for a solution.
 This presented itself in the form of the Lycoming IO-580, released in 1997.
 This is roughly the same size as the IO-540 and only slightly heavier, but offers 320 hp, a significant improvement over the 260 hp of the stock 114.
 Richards formed Aerodyme Corporation to sell and service conversions consisting of the engine, 78-inch Hartzell three-blade Scimitar prop and a new cowl to fit it.
 At least one 115 was also converted in this fashion, known as the "Super Commander".